qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh_properties.rst

 * :guilabel:`Reference time` of the dataset group, as an absolute date time.
   By default, QGIS parses the source layer and returns the first valid reference time in the layer's dataset group.
-If unavailable, the value will be set by the project time range or fell back to the current date.
+If unavailable, the value will be set by the project time range or fall back to the current date.
   The :guilabel:`Start time` and :guilabel:`End time` to  consider are then calculated based on the internal timestamp step of the dataset.